Cultivating Community Gardens Grants Guidelines

 If you or your sponsor is not GST registered, 10% GST will be added to your grant, but not itemised as GST.

-For advice on GST, please contact your tax advisor, visit the Australian Taxation Office (ATO) website or contact the ATO on 1300 130 248.
+For advice on GST, please contact your tax advisor, visit the Australian Taxation Office (ATO) website.

 Once eligibility criteria are checked, each project application will be assessed on its alignment with the assessment criteria.
 After initial assessment by Council officers, proposals will be provided to the Comparative Assessment Committee which will submit them to Council's Civic Cabinet for consideration.
 Civic Cabinet will then make the final decision about grant allocation.